Vaguery/klapaucius/README.md

 ### Project status

-`push-in-clojure "0.1.5-SNAPSHOT"` includes a fully working interpreter, but is undergoing rapid expansion (thus the `SNAPSHOT` designation).
+`klapaucius "0.1.5-SNAPSHOT"` includes a fully working interpreter, but is undergoing rapid expansion (thus the `SNAPSHOT` designation).
 A number of non-critical issues and extensions will be put in place for the 0.2 stable release.
 No significant structural changes to the Push language should crop up in that period.

 ### Project dependencies